MrSarveshKumar/Customer-Segmentation-ML-Model/README.md

 # Customer-Segmentation-ML-Model
-Second project as a intern in CodeClause
+Second project as a DataScience intern in CodeClause